Automating Your Mailroom? Ask Yourself These 9 Questions First.

 Including the envelopes in the scanning process provides a complete digital record of each mail item.
 This can be especially useful for tracking purposes, as it allows you to retain details like sender information, postmarks, and any handwritten notes without keeping the physical envelope.

-For industries like legal, financial, or compliance-related sectors, having a full digital record—including the envelope—can be crucial for auditing and recordkeeping.
+For industries like legal, financial, or compliance-related sectors, having a complete digital record, including the envelope, can be useful for auditing and recordkeeping purposes.
 If maintaining a complete, traceable digital mail history is important for your business, scanning the envelopes is a valuable option.

 4. What Kind of Indexing Do You Need?